KAIST-Visual-AI-Group/CS479-Assignment_1/README.md

 ## What to Submit

 Compile the following files as a **ZIP** file named `{NAME}_{STUDENT_ID}.zip` and submit the file via Gradescope.
-1. 4 codes that you implemented: `model.py, train_ae.py, train_cls.py, train_seg.py`. (via Gradescope) ;
+1. 4 codes that you implemented: `model.py, train_ae.py, train_cls.py, train_seg.py`;
-2. Model checkpoint file that achieves the best performance for classification, segmentation, and auto-encoding with filename classification_checkpoint.pth;
+2. Model checkpoint file that achieves the best performance for classification, segmentation, and auto-encoding each;
 3. Screenshot at the end of the training for classification, segmentation, and auto-encoding each.

 Screenshot Example: